-Even though these two brands carry an extensive set of similarities, they also offer distinct differences that consumers' will want to understand before purchasing.
-So without further ado, let's compare some of the most esential elements of these two brands and their most popular machines.
+So without further ado, let's compare some of the most esential elements of these two brands and their most popular dishwashers.

-While even the loudest modern models top out at a reasonable 60db, some users might want an even quieter operational noise level.
-If you have an open floor plan kitchen or your dishwasher is located near an office or study room, you might want to consider one with less than 47 dB noise level.
+If you have an open floor plan kitchen or your dishwasher is located near an office or study room, you might want to get the quietest dishwasher within your budget parameters.

-Often a dishwasher's noise level is directly related to its price point, so let's take a look at some of Samsung and Whirlpool's devices, their decibel levels and their associated prices.
+Often a dishwasher's noise level is directly related to its price point. so let's take a look at some of Samsung and Whirlpool's dishwashers, their decibel levels, and their associated prices.

 2) Overall Design